 Show Me the Money: Grant Writing Tips for Graduate Students—Published in the Association of Psychological Science Observer, this piece contains tips on effective grant-writing strategies and a useful list of links.

-Writing Grants and NSF Fellowship Applications—Three recorded GWC workshops on writing grant and NSF fellowship applications.
-One workshop offers general strategies on writing grants and fellowships, while the other two cover the NSF graduate research fellowship and the NSF dissertation improvement grant.
+Writing Grants and Fellowship Applications—Recorded GWC workshops on writing fellowship and grant applications.
+Some offer more general strategies, while others cover specific fellowships like the NSF graduate research fellowship and the NSF dissertation improvement grant.

 ProQuest Digital Dissertations Online—This site has full-text links to most recent dissertations.
 You can search by author, keywords, subfield, advisor, etc. Looking through several dissertations, preferably by former students of your advisor, can provide a wealth of information about the practical expectations for dissertations and theses.